rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 *  **Conjuntive Bayesian Networks (CBN):** This model generalizes the tree-based restriction of OT to a direct acyclic graph (DAG).
 A node can have multiple parents, and it denotes that all of the parents have to be present for the children to appear.
 Therefore, relationships are conjuntive (AND relationships between the parents).
 These are timed models, and the parameters of the models are rates given that all parents have been observed.
 We include both H-CBN as well as MC-CBN.

-*  **Hidden Extended Suppes-Bayes Causal Networks (H-ESBCN):** Somewhat similar to CBN, but it includes automatic detection of logical formulas AND, OR and XOR.
+*  **Hidden Extended Suppes-Bayes Causal Networks (H-ESBCN):** Somewhat similar to CBN, but it includes automatic detection of logical formulas AND, OR, and XOR.
 H-ESBCN is used by its authors as part of Progression Models of Cancer Evolution (PMCE).
-As for CBN, it returns rates.
+Like CBN, it returns rates.

 *  **OncoBN**: Similar to OT, in the sense of being an untimed oncogenetic model, but allows both AND (the conjunctive or CBN model) and OR relationships (the disjunctive or DBN model).

-*  **Mutual Hazard networks (MHN):** With MHN dependencies are not deterministic and events can make other events more like or less likely (inhibiting influence**.
+*  **Mutual Hazard networks (MHN):** With MHN dependencies are not deterministic and events can make other events more like or less likely (inhibiting influence).
 The fitted parameters are multiplicative hazards that represent how one event influences other events.

 &nbsp;